 “… because the Egyptians might not eat bread with the Hebrews; for that is an abomination unto the Egyptians.”
 (Genesis 43:32)

-We know the Hykos retained a power base in the Semitic lands to the east all during their days of hegemony over Egypt.
+We know that the Hykos retained a power base in the Semitic lands to the East all during their days of hegemony over Egypt.
 Therefore it hardly seems likely they would harbor such attitudes toward other Semitic visitors onto their lands.
 On the other hand would we be surprised to learn that prejudice was characteristic of the highly cosmopolitan, thoroughly sophisticated Egyptians?
-Furthermore, we know that the Egyptians harbored a definite abhorrence for shepherds.
-For example, cattle are often depicted on their monuments but sheep never are.
-Again quoting from Genesis…
+Furthermore, we know the Egyptians harbored a definite abhorrence for shepherds.
+For example, cattle are often depicted on their bas-reliefs but sheep never are.

 “… for every shepherd is an abomination unto the Egyptians.”
 (Genesis 46:34)

 “Thereafter they did set over them taskmasters to afflict them with their burdens.
 And they built for Pharaoh treasure cities, Pithom and Raamses.”
+(Exodus 1:11)

 “I fought gallantly on foot in the presence of his majesty.
 I was thereafter promoted to the ship ‘Appearing in Memphi’”

 Thus ended Hykos rule in Egypt.

-Avoiding and suppressing most references to the “Great Humiliation”, the archaeological record for the period is scant, the Pharaohs entered upon a new era.
+Avoiding and suppressing most references to the Great Humiliation, the archaeological record for the period is scant, the Pharaohs entered upon a new era.
 But what did all this mean to the Hebrews who had been in bondage throughout the centuries?
 Did the Egyptians set them free?
 No, they did not.
-Their condition did not change.
+Their condition didn’t change.
 The Egyptians, free of their Semitic overlords, opted to maintain the status quo.
-No doubt loyalties of the past had dimmed from memory and the burden on Israel far from being lifted became greater.
+No doubt loyalties of the past had dimmed from memory and the burden on Israel far from being lifted became even more onerous.